StarlangSoftware/DataGenerator/README.md

 17. IsPropAttribute: This attribute checks whether the word has prop (proper name) tag.
 18. IsRealAttribute: This is a binary attribute that checks whether a word is a real number or not.
 If the word is a real number, it returns true, otherwise it returns false.
 19. IsTimeAttribute: This is a binary attribute that checks whether a word is written in time format.
 If the word is in time format, it returns true, otherwise it returns false.
+20. IsAdjective Attribute: This is a binary valued feature, that shows whether a word used as an adjective or not.
+21. IsAuxillaryVerb Attribute: This is a binary valued feature, that checks whether the word is an auxiliary verb.
+This is another strong feature because it may be useful in identifying the word as (part of) a predicate ("yüklem").
+22. IsIndirectObjectMoneyAttribute: This is a binary valued feature for a given word.
+If the word equals to "artarak" or "azalarak" and the named entity type of the word is "NONE", it returns true, otherwise false.
+23. LastMorphTagAttribute: This is a discrete attribute which returns the morphological tag of the last inflectional group.
+24. LastSyllable Attribute: This is a discrete valued feature, that finds the last 3 characters of the word, and it can be helpful in detecting suffixes.
+25. LastIGContainsTagAblative Attribute: This is a binary valued feature, that checks whether the word is in ablative case or not.
+26. LastIGContainsTagAccusative Attribute: This is a binary valued feature, that checks whether the word is in accusative case or not.
+27. LastIGContainsTagGenitive Attribute: This is a binary valued feature, that checks whether the word is in genitive case or not.
+28. LastIGContainsTagInstrumental Attribute: This is a binary valued feature, that checks whether the word is in instrumental case or not.

 For Developers
 ============